ViscousTests/website/content/docs/lifelogging/2025-update.md

 Not specifics, but as stated earlier I am consistently amazed at how vivid the memories my lifelog triggers can be, even of very old events.

-**
+**We’ve designed a lifelogging device with the following specs:**

-We’ve designed a lifelogging device with the following specs:
+ - Weight: ~30g (wearable/clippable)

-Weight: ~30g (wearable/clippable)
+ - Features: Interval photo/video, audio recording. etc
-Features: Interval photo/video, audio recording. etc Battery life: ~2 days
+ - Battery life: ~2 days
-AI integration: Auto-categorization & video clipping **
+ - AI integration: Auto-categorization & video clipping

 **Would you be willing to use this product?
 Do you see any potential shortcomings?**

-Yes definitely.
+Yes definitely!

 I worry that the data generated will need to be stored somewhere, which will lead to a monthly subscription fee requirement.
-I would much rather pay a larger upfront fee or manage my own data somehow than need to pay a subscription.
+I would much rather have an option to aggressively cull data, pay a larger upfront fee, or manage my own data somehow than need to pay a subscription.

 **Which features interest you most, or features you want that we didn't provide?**